-Mail or deliver deposits with completed deposit coupons to an authorized financial institution or a Federal Reserve bank for your area unless you make the deposits electronically as discussed later.
+Mail or deliver deposits with completed deposit coupons to an authorized financial institution unless you make the deposits electronically, as discussed later.

 To be on time, mailed deposits must arrive at the depositary by the due date.
 You may be charged a penalty for not making deposits when due, unless you have reasonable cause.
+See Penalties, later.